learn

 Why are we recording the current state of our freshwaters?

-Some influence from people on our waterways is an inevitable outcome of supporting our communities and agriculture, and it may not be possible to return most water bodies in New Zealand to their pre-human state.
-Even where human pressures could be almost completely removed, such as within national parks, introduced aquatic species such as trout, as well as native and exotic birds, insects and pest mammals, and natural processes such as erosion and atmospheric pollution, impact our waterways to some extent.
+Some influence from people on our waterways is an inevitable outcome of supporting our communities and primary producers, and it is unlikely that we can return some water bodies in New Zealand to their pre-human state.
+Even where human pressures could be almost completely removed, such as within national parks, introduced aquatic species, as well as native and exotic birds, insects and pest mammals, and natural processes such as erosion and atmospheric pollution, impact the health of our waterways to some extent.

 How is State calculated for our rivers and streams?

-State in the LAWA River Quality topic is described using two independent methods: state quartiles and attribute band scores.
-The state quartiles are a relative measure, comparing sites against each other, while the attribute band scores are an absolute measure, evaluating each site against expectations of water quality values in the National Policy Statement for Freshwater Management 2020 (NPS-FM 2020).
+Current state in the LAWA River Quality topic is described using two independent methods: via state quartiles and attribute band scores.
+The state quartiles are a relative measure at the national scale, comparing sites against each other, while the attribute band scores are an absolute measure, evaluating each site against expectations of water quality values in the National Policy Statement for Freshwater Management 2020 (NPS-FM 2020).

-LAWA calculates the state of water quality sites after removing data of a lessor quality based on Quality Code (QC) information provided by councils.
+LAWA calculates the state of water quality for each site after removing data of a lesser quality based on Quality Code (QC) information provided by councils.
+This removes data that may have been compromised or undergone significant modification and therefore may not be representative of the intended measurement.
 All measurements with a NEMS QC 100 (missing data) and 400 (measured value may have been compromised and/or undergone significant modification) are removed from the dataset before calculation of state.
 This also includes internal QC 400 child codes (e.g. 403, 404, 450) and 'poor quality' codes from council's internal QC code schemas (e.g. for Auckland: 41, 61, 100, 42 and 151).
+This is part of an ongoing data improvement process that councils are actively working on to implement.

 State Quartiles